Volkswagen Corrado: Variants

-Upon revising the engine, Volkswagen updated the styling with a new front grill and foglamps.
+Upon revising the engine, Volkswagen updated the styling with a new front grille and foglamps.
 With the introduction of the VR6 engine, the G60 engine disappeared from the North American market after 1992 and European market in 1993.
 The VR6 engine provided a compromise between both V-shaped and straight engines by placing the two cylinder banks at an angle of 15°, with a single cylinder head.

 This design allowed engineers to fit a six cylinder engine into roughly the space previously occupied by four cylinder engines, while closely approaching the smoothness of a straight six design.
 1994 was the last model year of the Corrado in the United States.

 A lower cost, 2.0-litre 8-valve model with 115 PS was produced for Europe from 1993 until 1995.
 A limited edition only for the United Kingdom, the Corrado Storm, was also sold.
 Some discreet "Storm" badging, a colour keyed front grille, an additional Storm badge on the gear gaiter surround (an upgrade from the standard Karmann badge), 15-inch BBS "Solitude" alloy wheels, and standard fitment of some previously optional items (such as the leather heated front seats) differentiated this model from the base Corrado VR6.

 Only five hundred were produced: 250 in Classic Green with a cream leather interior, and 250 in Mystic Blue, a colour unique to the Storm, with a black leather interior.

 An extremely rare special edition based on the VR6, named the Corrado Campaign was launched and produced in 1992.
 Only six cars were produced with just four cars surviving as of 2022.
 The Campaign model was unique with Dusty Mauve Pearl Effect paint and a red brick leather interior.
 They were built as a prize as part of a dealer incentive to sell the most Karmann-produced vehicles and all six cars were given to the top six dealerships in the United Kingdom as a bonus.

 The Corrado was offered in Japan at Yanase dealerships that specialize in North American and European vehicles, offering the 1.8 L engine with either the automatic or manual transmission.
 The larger VR6 would have been considerably more expensive to tax, as the engine was over two liters' displacement.